TIAGOOOLIVEIRA/Master-HighPerformanceComputing-UniversidadSantiagoCompostela_code_cuda-mpi-omp/advanced_parallelprogramming/assignement_omp_mpi/OpenMP_and_MPI_Labs_Assignment/Lab2/README.md

 After implementing the MPI nonblocking collective operations for pi_integral.c the shell from Lab1 pi_integral.c was adapted so the same analysis on the execution could be done to perform the comparison between both approaches.

 To compile
+- #gcc -c ../../Lab1/shared/place_report_mpi.c -o place_report_mpi.o
-- #mpicc -fopenmp -Wall -Wextra -O3 -march=native -ffast-math -fopt-info-vec -o pi_integral pi_integral.c
+- #mpicc pi_integral.c ../../Lab1/shared/place_report_mpi.c -o pi_integral -I ../../Lab1/shared -lpthread

 For the interactive mode, the pi_integral.sh can be changed its access mode as follows
 - #chmod +x pi_integral.sh